8Ginette8/wsl.biodiv/README.md

 - x: a wsl.fit object
 - predat: data.frame with points for which predictions should be made
-- thres:  vector of the same length as number of models chosen with custom thresholds for model evaluation. for wsl.multi.fit outputs the thresholds have to be labelled with the same names provided to models
+- thres:  vector of the same length as number of models chosen with custom thresholds for model evaluation. for wsl.flex outputs the thresholds have to be labelled with the same names provided to models

 #### Output
 Object of class wsl.prediction with slots for meta info, and model predictions

-### Define model settings for wsl.multi.fit function
+### Define model settings for wsl.flex function

 - __multi__